openconfig/featureprofiles/feature/policy_forwarding/encapsulation/otg_tests/static_encap_gue_ipv4/README.md

     -   Destination network IPv6-DST-NET with protocol next hop PNH-IPv6.

-8. DUT is configured with an IPv4 GUE tunnel with destination IPv4-DST-GUE without any explicit tunnel DSCP or TTL values.
+8. DUT is configured with an IPv4 GUE tunnel with destination IPv4-DST-GUE without any explicit tunnel Type of Service (ToS) or Time to Live (TTL) values.

 9. DUT is configured with the following static routes:

     -   To PNH-IPv4, next hop is the statically configured IPv4 GUE tunnel.
     -   To PNH-IPv6, next hop is the statically configured IPv4 GUE tunnel.

-### PF-1.3.1: IPv4 traffic GUE encapsulation without explicit DSCP/TTL configuration on tunnel
+### PF-1.3.1: IPv4 traffic GUE encapsulation without explicit ToS/TTL configuration on tunnel

 ATE action:

 *   Generate **IPv4 traffic** from ATE:Port1 to random IP addresses in IPv4-DST-NET using a random combination source addresses at linerate.
     *   Use 512 bytes frame size.
-    *   Set DSCP value of *0x80* for all packets.
+    *   Set ToS value of *0x80* for all packets.
     *   Set TTL of the packets to *10*.

 Verify: